KMFDM: Touring and fanbase

 KMFDM has released on average an album every year and a half, and usually tours at least once in support of each album.
 At most concert venues, KMFDM mingles with the fans before and after the show to sign autographs, pose for photos, and answer questions.
 Konietzko, who keeps in contact with fans via e-mail and the band's website, and band representatives have experimented with ways for fans to interact more directly.
 KMFDM launched "Horde" in 2002, an exclusive fan club which gave members the opportunity to attend a private meet-and-greet with the band before every show, and allowed access to members-only music and footage online.
 A featurette on the Horde fan club appears on the WWIII Live 2003 DVD.

+In 1993, the Dutch architectural studio MVRDV (today world-renowned) took inspiration for its name and logo from the band which was admired by Jacob van Rijs, one of the three founding partners and the "VR" in the name.

 In the 2004 Fankam project, an audience member was selected at each concert to record that night's show, as well as some back-stage antics, with a hand-held digital video camera.
 The resulting footage was incorporated into the following year's 20th Anniversary World Tour DVD, which included fan photos submitted to the KMFDM official website.
 KMFDM encouraged fans to call a special "FanPhone" and leave a voice message in March 2007.
 The song "Superpower" from 2007's Tohuvabohu includes sound-clips from these messages.
 The band used the Fankam project again for its 2011 "Kein Mitleid" tour in the United States.